go-ffstatic/ffstatic/README.md

 ## Cross-platform

-If you want to run your program on multi platforms (dev on darwin, deploy on linux, etc.), you need using `go:build` constrain to cross compile.
+If you want to run your program on multiple platforms (dev on darwin, deploy on linux, etc.), you need to use `go:build` constrain for cross compile.

 Check [examples/cross-plaform](./examples/cross-plaform) for more details.